belaban/workshop/README.labs.txt

 It should also print received chat messages to stdout.

 The configuration file to be used should be config.xml (which is on the classpath, in ./conf/config.xml).

+A chat node can be run with: bin/run.sh org.lab.ChatDemo -props config.xml -name <name>

 ReplicatedStockServer